Destinations, Food, Mexico, Restaurant Roundups and Reviews, Travel

 Pujol has a policy that guests must arrive within 15 minutes of their reservation time, or they can forfeit the reservation (and the credit card on file will be charged the full cost of the meal).
 To be sure this didn’t happen to us, we took an Uber and left for Polanco with plenty of time.

-The restaurant recommends that guests use the addressΒ TENNYSON 133, POLANCO rather than “Pujol” when using Uber.
+The restaurant recommends that guests use the address TENNYSON 133, POLANCO rather than “Pujol” when using Uber.
 We missed this bullet point in the reservation confirmation email, and it took a moment for us to find the restaurant across the street and down the block.

 The inside was cozy and inviting, modern and organic all at once.
 And – here’s where you get to call me a terrible travel blogger – we neglected to photograph the very busy interior.
 In fact, we took very few photos at all in order to get the most enjoyment out of the evening, and the ones we did take were all quick snaps with my cell phone.
 Fair warning: in no way do the photos here do this meal justice.

-We were presented with two menu options: maiz or mar (corn or sea).
-As much as I like to think I have an “I’ll eat anything!” mindset, sometimes seafood frightens me.
-And with that mental block, partnered with the excuse of a reservation the following day at Contramar, we both chose the menu maiz.
-And as tempted as I was to order a Mexican wine from the list, the price was enough to stop me.
+As tempted as I was to order a Mexican wine from the list, the price was enough to stop me.
 If my memory serves me well, glasses of wine hovered around the $20 USD mark, cocktails around $13 USD, and beers around $8.
 I nursed a tamarind margarita (amazing) the whole meal, Michael enjoyed a couple of local beers, and we shared a bottle of still water.

 Closed menu from Pujol with the date of our meal: 4/15/19